amida-tech/orange-api/README.md

 For ease of deployment, see the instructions for deploying with Vagrant in [here](deploy/traditional/README.md).

+## Load Testing

+SSH Tunnel into the server where `orange-api` has been deployed forwarding your local port `8089`

+`ssh  -L 8089:localhost:8089 user@example.com`

+Navigate inside the directory that holds the orange-api repository and contains the file `locustfile.py`

+Launch locust
+`locust -f locustfile.py -H "http://localhost:5000/v1"`

+Point your browser to http://127.0.0.1:8089/

+From the Locust web interface you can change the settings and run the load-test

 ## Contributing

 Contributors are welcome.
 See issues https://github.com/amida-tech/orange-api/issues